Providence St. Peter Hospital

-Providence St. Peter Hospital, located in the Lilly Road Medical District of Olympia, Washington is Providence Health & Services’s second largest Washington state hospital.
-Providence St. Peter features 390 beds in the medical/surgical tower with 42 private rooms in the emergency department (including a four-bed locked mental health evaluation unit), 18 beds in the Psychiatry Building, and 42 beds in the Critical Care Unit.
-This facility is a non-profit teaching hospital founded by the Sisters of Providence in 1887.
-Providence St. Peter Hospital offers comprehensive medical, surgical and behavioral health services.
+Providence St. Peter Hospital is located in the Lilly Road Medical District of Olympia, Washington and is Providence Health & Services’s second largest Washington state hospital.
+The health facility features 372 beds in various units and wings, including a medical and surgical tower, an emergency department with a mental health evaluation unit, a psychiatry building, and a critical care unit.
+The non-profit hospital was founded by the Sisters of Charity of Providence in 1887.